-AS300 Series high-speed counters can be divided into hardware counters (up to a maximum of 200KHz input, and for differential input points up to 4MHz input) and software counters (up to a maximum of 10KHz).
+AS Series high-speed counters can be divided into hardware counters (up to a maximum of 200KHz input, and for differential input points up to 4MHz) and software counters (up to a maximum of 10KHz).
+Refer to hardware specification for more details on the input limit.